 Delete actions cannot be undone.

-For inactive documents and other types of records, the permission, Records: Delete Records is required.
+Te delete documents in draft state, inactive documents and other types of records, the permission, Records: Delete Records is required.
 This permission is only included in the system role, Administration Editor.

 For document owners to be able to delete or roll back documents, the OU preference, “Allow Document Owners to perform any action on their documents, regardless of permissions” must be enabled.

 To allow users full authority over documents they own:

 Documents in draft state can be deleted at any time.
 This action will revert the previous version from under review to authorised state.

 When a document is under review, it means a new version has been created to perform any changes required.
 Once a document has successors, it can’t be deleted until these are removed.
 This is also the case for superseded versions of documents - they can’t be deleted before any newer versions have been deleted first.

 Authorised documents can be deleted in a roundabout way.
 It is necessary to revert them to draft status first.
 This allows properly handling the tasks and records generated during the period they were authorised.